 - Step 2: Empty the fill color by clicking on the None button.

-- Step 4: Adjust the size of the brush by using hotkey ] to increase, and [ to decrease the size.
-You can play around and choose a size at your will.
+- Step 4: Adjust the brush size by using hotkey ] to increase and [ to decrease the size.
+You can play around and choose the size at your will.

 - Step 5: At the center of your workspace, write the letters “dog” with the brush tool.
-Make sure to write the letters in the smaller case and the circles are of equal size.
+Make sure to write the letters in a smaller case and that the circles are of equal size.

 - Step 6: Draw the lines as shown in the image below.